José Guadalupe Posada: Legacy

 Academics have estimated that during his long career, Posada produced 20,000 plus images for broadsheets, pamphlets and chapbooks.
-Posada was studied by key figures of Mexican muralism, including Jean Charlot, Diego Rivera, and José Clemente Orozco, who created a national art.
+Posada was studied by key figures of Mexican muralism, including Jean Charlot, Diego Rivera, and José Clemente Orozco, who created national art.
+Rivera advanced the false belief that Posada was a proto-revolutionary artist.

+Though Posada has usually been characterized as someone who utilized traditional craft techniques, he likely used photomechanical processes and deliberately made distressed-looking images in order to appeal to his downscale clientele.
+Frida Kahlo spoke "almost reverentially" of Posada and posted some of his prints in her hotel room in New York City in 1933.

 In the 1920s, the French born Mexican artist Jean Charlot was the first to popularize Posada's broadsides as art.
 In 1929 Anita Brenner's book Idols Behind Altars used Posada's illustrations.
 Brenner called Posada a prophet and linked him to the Mexica, peasants and workers.
 The US author Frances Toor promoted Posada as folklore with her 1930 book Posada: Grabador Mexicano, the first monograph on Posada.
-Rivera commented on 406 engravings by Posada in the foreword for the book.
+Rivera commented on 406 prints by Posada in the foreword for the book.

 When Leopoldo Méndez returned from the Cultural Missions programs of the Mexican Secretariat of Public Education in Jalisco, Méndez got to know about Posada's prints and adopted him as artistic and cultural hero.
-One of Méndez's last projects was a study of Posada, where Méndez reproduced over 900 Posada illustrations.
+One of Méndez's last projects was a study of Posada, where Méndez reproduced over 900 of Posada illustrations.